christopherhuntley/ba505-docs/Syllabus.md

-# IS 505 Python for Business Analytics
+# BA 505 Python for Business Analytics
 *Fall 2018*
 ## Course Description
 This course introduces Python as a language and tool for collecting, preprocessing, and visualizing data for business analytics.
 Long a favorite language among data scientists and business analysts, Python is an essential skill with applications in business modeling, optimization,  statistical analysis, deep learning, and big data analytics.
 Starting with a review of the fundamental programming concepts, the course builds mastery of Python language, libraries, and tools through short lectures and online tutorials.
 The course concludes with a final project designed to demonstrate mastery of the subject.